postmanlabs/labs-docs/v6/postman/collection_runs/debugging_a_collection_run.md

 [![collection runner view](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58531976.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58531976.png)

-In the `Delete Cookies` request, we expect a certain cookie to be returned by the server, and this is what the test checks as well.
+In the `Delete Cookies` request, we expect a certain cookie to be returned by the server.

 Postman Echo's [Cookies](https://docs.postman-echo.com/#37368024-f6a8-0f70-85fc-7e876cde9e33){:target="_blank"} endpoint returns whatever cookies are sent to it.
 It also sends a JSON representation of these in the response body.
-This is what we're using to check if a certain cookie was returned.
+We're using this to check if a certain cookie was returned.

-As we can see, this test is failing.
+As you can see, this test is failing.
 Let's investigate why.

 ### Debugging using the Request and Response body